467: No Such Thing As Free Laundry

 It feels incredible.

-Anyway, so we made a loss on that tour, didn't we?
+You just anyway, so we made a loss on that tour, didn't we?
+Yeah, we did.

-I know, I should say, just to make you think kindly of these people you're stuck with for the next nine months, that they agreed that that could be split, that loss, over the whole tour group, rather than just me taking the group.
+I know, I should say, just to make you think kindly of these people you're stuck with for the next nine months, that they agreed that that could be split, that loss over the whole tour group rather than just me taking.

 I only ate one meal a day in America because I was so concerned about making a loss.